jpcy/xatlas/README.md

 ## TODO

-* Adding meshes: check for overlapping and intersecting geometry
+* Segmentation: improve chart merging by using similar metrics to chart growing
-* Parameterization: use a better hole filling argorithm for non-planar holes
+* Segmentation/Parameterization: detect geometry with zero Gaussian curvature (e.g. a cylinder) and unwrap as a single chart
-* Packing: bilinear-aware rasterization
+* Parameterization: subdivide charts with invalid parameterizations
-* Viewer: bake lightmaps with simple path tracer
+* Viewer: better lightmap baking
 * Viewer: chart picking in scene and texture views

 ## Technical information